3. EU budget and UK contribution

 Additional details

-Table 3.2 shows the components of UK contributions and public sector receipts 2014 – 2019.
-In addition, the UK received funds through competitions for funds.
+Table 3.2 shows additional detail about the components of UK contributions and public sector receipts 2016 – 2020 shown in Table 3.1.
+In addition, the UK received funds through competitions for funds (which are shown in Table 3.1, but not Table 3.2).

 Note that the UK contribution included the UK’s share of the EU’s international aid budget for which the UK’s share was about £1 billion in 2015/16.
 This counted towards the UK’s overseas aid target of 0.7% of GDP.
 Assuming this target continues, after leaving the EU, the UK still needs to spend the £1 billion on aid to meet the target.
 Assuming an aid figure of £1 billion for 2019 meant that the UK could only have ‘saved’ £6.9 billion a year (£133 million/week), even less than the net figure of £7.9 billion in Table 3.1.